galaxyproject/training-material/topics/transcriptomics/tutorials/scrna-case_cell-cycle/tutorial.md

 >
 > > ### {% icon solution %} Solution
 > >
 > > 1.
-Any cell cycle genes that weren't in the dataset would have an empty
-> >  field in numbered column, which would be filled in with FALSE when we
-> >   created the table.
-These rows would appear at the top of the table
-> >    after it was sorted.
+Any cell cycle genes that weren't in the dataset would have an empty field in the numbered column, which would be filled in with `FALSE` when we created the table.
+These rows would appear at the top of the table after it was sorted.
 > > 2.
-We should check the first rows of the table for any unnumbered genes
-> >  and then cut these rows out in the next step.
+We should check the first rows of the table for any unnumbered genes and then cut these rows out in the next step.
 > >
 > {: .solution}
 >
 {: .question}

-## Add an annotation to the AnnData
+## Create the annotation column
 We now have a table with all the gene names in the same order as the main dataset and a column indicating which ones are cell cycle genes.
 If we cut this column out of the table then we can add it as a new annotation to the main dataset.
-We'll also need to add a column header, which will be used as the key for this annotation in the AnnData.
+We'll also need to add a column header, which will be used as the key for this annotation in the AnnData dataset.

-> ### {% icon hands_on %} Hands-on: Add the cell cycle annotation
+> ### {% icon hands_on %} Hands-on: Create the cell cycle annotation column
 >
 > 1. {% tool [Table Compute](toolshed.g2.bx.psu.edu/repos/iuc/table_compute/table_compute/1.2.4+galaxy0) %} with the following parameters:
 >    - *"Input Single or Multiple Tables"*: `Single Table`